kiwi0fruit/sugartex/sugartex.md

    ```
    Usage: pre-sugartex [OPTIONS]

      Reads from stdin and writes to stdout.
-     When no options:  replace 'ˎ' with '$' only.
+     When no options: only replace
+     U+02CE Modifier Letter Low Grave Accent
+     (that looks like low '`') with $

    Options:
      --all    Full SugarTeX replace with regexp,
      --kiwi   Same as above but with kiwi flavor,